 Maintenance and repairs of property and equipment are expensed in the period incurred.
 Replacements or improvements that increase the estimated useful life of an asset are capitalized.
+The Company also capitalizes the cost of software developed for internal use.
 Assets that are sold, retired or otherwise disposed of are removed from the respective asset cost and accumulated depreciation accounts and any gain or loss is included in the results of operations.